 Starting a business is easy; making the business work, and growing it – that’s where the challenge is.
 One of the biggest challenges for new business owners is marketing

 In today’s cut-throat environment, just having a good product or is not enough.
+If Dropbox didn’t have its referral program in place, millions around the world may never have heard about them.
 Contrary to popular belief, marketing isn’t just about advertising, which is good news for small business owners without deep pockets to dig into.
 Here are some marketing tips for small businesses.

 1. Make sure your business is worth talking about.

 Before you spend your first-ever marketing dollar, make sure your business has some inherent value that people will want to talk about.
 The key to successful marketing campaigns is to make every marketing dollar stretch beyond its limit.
 If you have a product or offering that’s worth talking about, people will be more likely to share it – giving you much more bang for your marketing buck.

 2. Have a well-thought out referral program

 This point works in tandem with point 1 in most situations.
 When you do have something worth sharing, create opportunities for people to easily share your product or service with people around them.
 The incentive can be monetary or even better, an organic valuable part of the product or service (free online storage in the case of Dropbox).
 This helps to maximize and amplify all your other marketing initiatives that you are spending money on.